-To help you better understand the consequences of possessing a weapon at a school, our Denver Colorado criminal defense lawyers discuss, below:
+To help you better understand the consequences of possessing a deadly weapon at a school, our Denver Colorado criminal defense lawyers discuss the following topics:

 CRS 18-12-105.5 prohibits deadly weapons on school property.